Off Page SEO Tips

 - Keep Your Content Optimized – People will click on your content, often by chance.
 Make sure you’ve optimized it as much as you can.
 Check page titles, meta descriptions, alt tags, and so forth.
 Make it the best you can.

 - Follow Influencers – You may need to follow influencers before they’ll follow you.
 Mention their name in posts, and call them out so that they notice you.
 Don’t be a pest, but identify the influencers you most want to mention you and find a way to stand out.

 - Keep Your Brand Solid – Try not to go off brand and lose your voice on social media.
 It’s easy to get mixed up with your personal accounts and your business accounts, but don’t cross them.
 Instead, practice your brand voice, and keep true to your brand.

 Social media is an amazing opportunity for big and small business.
 There are people who have become millionaires by using Instagram creatively and strategically.
 Use social media to push people toward your website and you can’t go wrong.

 Search engine optimization can mean the difference between success and failure.
-If you really want to get a lot of targeted traffic to your website then take a look at your on and off page search engine optimization.
+If you really want to get a lot of targeted traffic to your website then take a look at your off and on page search engine optimization.
 It’s not hard, just go through the list, improve one thing at a time and soon you’ll see a huge difference in your traffic.

 What are some questions you have on this topic of off page SEO?
 What is your biggest takeaway from these off page SEO tips?